MeinzBeur/MilosSummerSchool2023/Microbiology.md

   <i>Representation of geomicrobiology made by MidJourney</i>
 </p>

 Welcome Mia, Susann and Jack to the microbiology projects.
-You teachers will be me (Sven) and Steffen, with some inputs from Bjarte, and we will likely need some help from the macrobiologists, geophysician and geochemists.
+You teachers will be me (Sven) and Steffen, with some inputs from Bjarte, and we will likely need some help from the macrobiologists, geophysicians and geochemists.
 Everyone basically...

 ## Preparations
 There is a little bit of work to do before we get to Milos.
 Mainly some lecture: